Databricks FeatureEngineeringClient

 source_table_name – Name of the feature table.
 This is a required parameter.

 online_table_name – Name of the online table.
 This is a required parameter when publishing to Databricks Online Store.
+The catalog name, schema name, and table name each are limited to a maximum of 63 bytes.

 online_store – Specification of the online store.
 This is a required parameter.